csmartinez/Bands-Venues-Concerts/README.md

 4. `gem install bundler`
 5.   `bundle`
-6. in a separate tab in the terminal, enter 'postgres'
+6. in a separate tab in the terminal, enter 'postgres' run rake db:create in project folder, and then rake db:migrate
 7.   `ruby app.rb`

 8. go to https://localhost:4567 in web browser